elaverdiere1/100_days_code/README.md

 Day 10 is a simple calculator

+Day 11 is a blackjack game

+Day 12 is a number guessing game

 I have written the code but all projects and code ideas for each day are from the Udemy course https://www.udemy.com/course/100-days-of-code/